IsabellaS2/inventory-frontend/README.md

 ### Performance

-What strategies were used to ensure efficient performance? optimise response time, reduce latency

 To ensure the inventory management system ran efficiently, I hosted the PostgreSQL database, Node.js middleware, and React frontend all on Render.
 Keeping everything on the same platform and in the same region reduced latency between services, making API and database calls faster and more reliable.
 I also applied the separation of concerns principle by splitting the system into clearly defined parts.
 The frontend and backend are in separate repositories, which makes the codebase easier to manage and allows each service to be scaled or optimised independently.
 Hosting the database separately ensures it has dedicated resources, contributing to consistent performance even as the app grows.

 I also designed the system to stay responsive as it scales.
 The backend handles database queries efficiently, and the frontend avoids unnecessary re-renders when dealing with large datasets.
-This helps keep interactions like loading, sorting, and filtering products quick and smooth, even as more users and products are added.
+This helps keep interactions like loading and sorting products quick and smooth, even as more users and products are added.
 By structuring data access and rendering logic carefully, I ensured the app remains fast without compromising user experience.

 ### Scalability